camille-hdl/website/content/blog/illustrate-your-comments/index.md

 ![Monodraw text export menu](monodraw-export.png "A list of common comment formats in the monodraw export menu.")

 Communicating ideas with pictures seems to be obvious everywhere, from art to education and marketing.
-Lets use it in code comments.
+Why not use it in comments?

 > Meaning is thus conveyed not only by what's depicted, but through structure:
 > the size, shape, placement, and relationship of components - what they're next to, and what they're not, matters.